GordonBGood/elmplus-docs/RFC-FirExt.md

 Also, currently it is not considered that the ability to turn common functions into infix operators with "back-ticks" around the name of the function be added back to the language as with a reasonably rich variety of mathematic and manipulation operators, this should not be necessary.
 For instance, a frequent use of this in GHC Haskell is the back-ticked `div` operator for integer division instead of floating point division with the `/` operator, but Elm/Fir have the `//` operator for that.
 It is proposed that the standard packages provide sufficient symbolic operators so that there shouldn't be a need for adding more.
 The difficult with being able to use definied functions as operators is that, in order to be generally useful, they must also have the ability to have infix precedence and association runs specified for them, which adds complexity to little advantage.

-Originally, it consider considered that the ability to define new `capacility`'s would be confined to the core package to remove the temptation of programmers to define a full Haskell type system, although it will be considered to add other `capability`'s to the core package than as listed above if they would be commonly used to simplify code written in Fir.
-As it is not proposed that Fir have Higer Kinded Type's (HKT's) that would allow generalized category theory Type definitions, it would be unlikely that Fir's limited `capability`'s be abused to excessive extension of the Type system other than as proposed above.
+Originally, it consider considered that the ability to define new `capacility`'s would be confined to the core package to remove the temptation of programmers to define a full Haskell type system, although it will be considered to add other `Ability`'s to the core package than as listed above if they would be commonly used to simplify code written in Fir.
+As it is not proposed that Fir have Higer Kinded Type's (HKT's) that would allow generalized category theory Type definitions, it would be unlikely that Fir's limited `Ability`'s be abused to excessive extension of the Type system other than as proposed above.

 ### **Make the `type` and `type alias` Keywords Optional**